Kopin Corporation – Consenus Indicates Potential 316.7% Upside

-Kopin Corporation with ticker code (KOPN) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Strong_Buy’.
-The target price ranges between 1.5 and 1.5 with a mean TP of 1.5.
-With the stocks previous close at 0.36 this would imply there is a potential upside of 316.7%.
-The 50 day MA is 0.33 while the 200 day moving average is 0.44.
-The company has a market cap of $31m.
+Kopin Corporation found using ticker (KOPN) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The target price ranges between 1.5 and 1.5 calculating the average target price we see 1.5.
+Now with the previous closing price of 0.36 this would imply there is a potential upside of 316.7%.
+The 50 day MA is 0.33 and the 200 moving average now moves to 0.44.
+The company has a market capitalisation of $30m.
 Company Website: http://www.kopin.com

 Kopin Corporation invents, develops, manufactures, and sells various components and systems in the United States, the Asia-Pacific, Europe, and internationally.
 It offers miniature active-matrix liquid crystal displays, liquid crystal on silicon displays/spatial light modulators, organic light emitting diode displays, application specific integrated circuits, backlights, optical lenses, and audio integrated circuits, as well as SOLOS smart glasses, which are hands-free head-worn devices that obtain information from sensors or the Internet via a smartphone and displays the information on the sunglass lens.
 The company’s products are used in industrial and public safety applications; consumer augmented and virtual reality wearable headsets; soldier, avionic, and military armored vehicle applications; 3D optical inspection systems; and training and simulation markets.
 Kopin Corporation was founded in 1984 and is headquartered in Westborough, Massachusetts.